hexisXz/multis_/README.md

 gish is a simple program i made as a test to learn bash

-to configure gish after installing open the terminal and type chmod +x then type nano .bashrc or vim if you have vim then go to the end of the file and type
+to configure gish after installing open the terminal and type chmod +x gish

+then type nano .bashrc or vim if you have vim then go to the end of the file and type
 #### ALIASES #####
 alias gish='./gish'